zealottormunds/unsme/README.md

 Latest release in: github.com/zealottormunds/unsme/releases

+# Changelog 0.8a:
+- You can now open and save .xfbin files directly.
+- Fixed triangle bug (again.
+I swear, this goddamn bug keeps coming back).
+- Performance improved.
+Opening and saving models with lots of vertices won't take as long anymore.
+- Fixed resolution problems.

 # Changelog 0.7a:
 - Fixed the model unpacker.
 Now it's included with the editor.
 - Fixed mirroring when exporting obj files.